 The committee meets monthly, typically on the first Wednesday of each month, to review any development applications.
 We also meet with developers, architects and homeowners to provide feedback on potential future projects.
 Community members and residents are welcome to attend meetings and provide input on developments that may impact their Inglewood property.

-The RDC has an obligation to provide oversight in a fair, responsive, transparent and consistent manner.
+The Planning Committee has an obligation to provide oversight in a fair, responsive, transparent and consistent manner.
 We strive to develop consistent strategies to evaluate applications for development permits under the policies set by The City of Calgary (through its long-term development plans, Land Use Bylaw and permitting process) and with regard for our community needs.
 We do not set policy on community issues like densification, safety or lot size but can help frame community guidance on such issues as secondary suites.

 Development applications that are fully compliant with the contextual rules under the existing Bylaw are automatically approved by The City without community review.
 This was intended to provide for the efficient permitting of projects without roadblocks while still maintaining stable communities although it sometimes has the unintended consequence of not filtering design issues that the ICA would like to comment on.
 Residents and prospective residents don’t have any input but rely on the Bylaws and zoning structure for confidence that the standards of their community will be protected within that process.